hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

 5. If the transaction is CREATE_CONTRACT_ACCOUNT,

     a.
-The sender’s account will be retrieved from state using the sender address.
+The sender's account will be retrieved from state using the sender address.
 If the account does not exist, the transaction is invalid.
     b.
 Check that the account has permissions to make contract accounts.
 If the account does not have permissions, the transaction is invalid.
     c.
 Check that the nonce in the transaction matches the nonce stored in state for the account.
 If it does not, the transaction is invalid.
     d.
 A Contract Account shall be created at a new address derived from the sender account as described above.
-The sender account’s nonce shall then be incremented.
+The sender account's nonce shall then be incremented.
     e.
 Validate that that creating account has permissions to set permissions if permissions are included.
 If it does not have permission the